didrikpa/it2810-webutvikling-h17-prosjekt-3-group-22/README.md

 ### Want to run it for yourself?

-To run it you need to frist install nodejs to your system, we use version 8.6.

 ```
 # To run it you need to frist install nodejs to your system, we use version 8.6.
 # Then you need to clone our repository